 Nevertheless, you can also successfully do Intermittent Fasting by skipping dinner.
 The great advantage of Intermittent Fasting is that you can build it around your daily routine.

-If it fits you and doesn’t cause you to stress, according to my experience, the successes with intermittent fasting are the greatest.
-Ultimately, the whole package has to fit for a happy personal life.
+If it fits you and doesn’t cause you stress, according to my experience, the successes with intermittent fasting are the greatest.
+Ultimately, the whole package has to fit a happy personal life.

 No matter your daily routine, you will have to unlearn the hunger for snacks to achieve success.
 Neither anyone needs a snack before noon nor in the afternoon.

 Either way, you’ll only become more sluggish and unproductive – wasting valuable time.

-Although this may sound challenging, even morning hunger is unlearned in two weeks at the latest.
+Although this may sound challenging, even morning hunger is unlearned in two weeks.
 Yet consistency is the key to success.

 Regardless of which eating window you choose, you will only eat during this time.

-However, after this eating habit can also be learned, your new eating times will become frighteningly regular.
+However, after this eating habit can be learned, your new eating times will become frighteningly regular.

 4. Low-Carb and Keto Improve Results

 Low-carb and ketogenic diets act as an after-burner on intermittent fasting.

 Intermittent fasting and keto aim to lower insulin levels, empty carbohydrate stores, and enter ketosis.

 In this process, your body draws energy preferentially from glycogen stores in the liver, kidneys, and muscles.
 Once these carbohydrate stores are empty, the body must turn to stored fat for energy.

 This fat-burning process is called ketosis and is a natural mechanism that once ensured our survival.

 For this reason, the body builds up fat stores during times of abundance to draw on them during a food shortage, such as fasting.

 You lose weight as soon as your body burns its fat for energy.
 When this happens is individual and depends mainly on your diet.